 EPDM Roof Method

-EPDM is the acronym for a long chemical name for a special roof covering that is pretty much made up of Rubber.
+EPDM is the acronym for a long chemical name for a special roof covering that is pretty much made up of rubber.
 It is a thin sheet that comes in a roll and is laid out on a roof deck and glued at its edge and seams and rolls out to form a sort of “pool liner” on the roof.
 EPDM is an excellent roof system; lasts a very long time and does not require any UV protection as the rubber has been cured with its own protection.
-It is often used with “ballast” which would be 1″ or 2″ stones to weigh it down so as not to be lifted in strong winds.
+It is often used with “ballast” which would be 1" or 2" stones to weigh it down so as not to be lifted in strong winds.

-Leaking Gutter Repairs for EDPM
+Leaking Gutter Repairs for EPDM

-In the Vancouver area on residential roofs, EPDM is often used as a built in gutter liner.
+In the Vancouver area on residential roofs, EPDM is often used as a built-in gutter liner.
 A 24” or 36” wide roll is laid out into the gutter and glued or folded at the ends, corners or seams.
 Many people we have encountered who own a house with EPDM gutters have cursed them.
 If a seam or drain releases, it leaks into the soffit area and stains and rots out the wood.
 EPDM has to be handled and repaired correctly or else it will fail again.
-That’s why, when a home owner tries to repair his own EPDM gutters, they last for the summer but then quickly leak again in the Vancouver weather.
+That’s why, when a homeowner tries to repair his own EPDM gutters, they last for the summer but then quickly leak again in the Vancouver weather.

 Other Flat Roof Systems

 There are other flat roof systems, like applied liquids or spray-on liquids.
-Those are not as common on residential buildings as much as for Commercial buildings.
+Those are not as common on residential buildings as much as for commercial buildings.

-At Absolute Roof Solutions we have a variety of suppliers of the most up to date, flexible and usable materials, depending on each client’s needs.
+At Absolute Roof Solutions, we have a variety of suppliers of the most up to date, flexible and usable materials, depending on each client’s needs.